hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

 ---
 layout: post
-title: MZZM - The 600-Byte Palindrome Executable
+title: MZZM - A new type of palindrome
 comments: true
 ---

   What happens when you mix palindromes, tiny executables, and a New Year hangover?
+  Meet MZZM: the 600-Byte Palindrome Executable :)

   This tiny (600-byte) Windows EXE will run identically even if all bytes are reversed: